guslatho/syllabificator/README.md

 # Syllabificator

-Library and tool for syllabifying Dutch words and comparing output from different syllabification algorithms.
+Library and tool for syllabifying Dutch/English words and comparing output from different syllabification algorithms.

 ## Usage
 ### General Description